Temporary Traffic Management

 All worksites (Nelson wide) shall be kept to a minimum and/or removed on public holidays to help reduce the risk of sites being tampered with and the need for site checks on these days.

 Some exemptions may be given, and these will be considered on a case-by-case basis.
-All contractors who wish to apply for an exemption should contact Melissa Ramsay (Ph.
-03539 5508 or Email: melissa.ramsay@ncc.govt.nz) with details of the proposed work including affected streets and dates.
+All contractors who wish to apply for an exemption should contact the Councils Road Network Coordinators on 03 546 0200 or road.enquiries@ncc.govt.nz with details of the proposed work including affected streets and dates.

 Events at Trafalgar Park – Road Closure Guidance